omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Opening Older Analysis Files
 ----------------------------

-The format of the Analysis files (``*.anf``) has changed completely with |omnet++| 6.0.
-This means that older versions will not be able to open analysis files created with this version at all.
-This version does, however, attempt to open and convert analysis files created by older versions.
-Keep in mind that this feature does not work with all charts, and may generate incomplete, or different charts than the originals, so manual tweaking may be necessary after the conversion.
+The format of the analysis files (``*.anf``) has changed in |omnet++| 6.0 in a non-backward compatible way, meaning that older |omnet++| versions will not be able to open new analysis files. |omnet++| 6.0, however, attempts to open and convert analysis files created by older versions.
+Keep in mind that the conversion is "best-effort": the result may be incomplete or incorrect.
+Always check that the converted charts indeed correspond to the original ones, and refine the result if needed.

 Using the Analysis Editor